smarter777/smarter777/README.md

 ## About me:

 <p>
-I have a Bachelor's Degree in Software Engineering.
+Dear Everyone, I have a Bachelor's Degree in Software Engineering.
 I'm a Passionate Software Developer with extensive experience in Web Development.
 I have contributed to Dozens of successful projects so far, and I look forward to working on many more.
 I am comfortable providing my services for short and long-term projects.

 </p>